-To estimate how sensitive our results areeffects' sensitivity to unobserved confounders, E-values (VanderWeele & Ding, 2017) for the effect of hormonal contraception on sexual frequency, desired sexual frequency, and sexual satisfaction were estimated based on the results of the adjusted regression analysis including observed confounding variables as predictors.
+To estimate how sensitive our results are to unobserved confounders, E-values (VanderWeele & Ding, 2017) for the effect of hormonal contraception on sexual frequency, desired sexual frequency, and sexual satisfaction were estimated based on the results of the adjusted regression analysis.
 The E-Value indicates how strong an association of the unmeasured confounders with both variables (hormonal contraception and the sexuality outcome) conditional on all observed covariates would need to be to explain away the effect of hormonal contraception on the sexuality outcome; weaker confounding would not suffice to explain away the effect (wording according to VanderWeele & Ding, 2017).
 The E-value is interpreted as a risk ratio for the associations between the unmeasured confounders and hormonal contraception as well as the sexuality outcome.
 The E-Values were 1.59 (outcome: sexual frequency), 1.22 (desired sexual frequency), and 1.57 (sexual satisfaction).
-The E-value for the effect of hormonal contraception on sexual frequency was 1.59.
-The E-value for the effect of hormonal contraception on sexual frequency was 1.57.